FAQs, Forms and Instructions

 Shoals welcomes International students into all credit courses.
 AFTER you are accepted, please follow this link to complete the Cornell Summer Session I-20 Request Form; your request must be received by Cornell within 6 weeks of the start of your Shoals course.
 Regarding language requirements: Shoals Marine Laboratory follows the policy of Cornell's School of Continuing Education and Summer Sessions.
-If your first language is not English, you need to have received the following test scores to attend Summer Session: a TOEFL score of at least 100 on the Internet-based test or 600 on the paper test or an IELTS score of at least 7 on the IELTS.
-These required scores reflect the minimum level of English proficiency you need to take Shoals credit courses.
+If your first language is not English, and you attend school outside the United States, you need the following test scores to attend Shoals Marine Lab: a TOEFL score of at least 100 on the Internet-based test, or 600 on the paper test, or an IELTS score of at least 7.
 Questions or need help?
 Contact Dr. Robin Hadlock Seeley: firstname.lastname@example.org